dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 type
 {: .paramName}

-Specifies the type of table backup that you want performed.
+Specifies the type of schema backup that you want performed.
 Currently, the only valid value is `full`.
 {: .paramDefnFirst}
 {% comment %}
 This must be one ofthe following values: `full` or `incremental`; any other value